2012 Ukrainian parliamentary election: By electoral district

 Next to the 87 political parties 1150 independent candidates took part in the 225 electoral districts.

 Several lawmakers elected into the new parliament have family ties with other lawmakers or other family members in the executive branch of Ukrainian politics.

+Foreign electoral district

+Despite the turnout in the foreign electoral district being the lowest on record, Svoboda surprisingly received the most votes, with 24% of the popular vote, while the national winners, the Party of Regions, came second with 23% of the vote.
+UDAR and Batkivshchyna received 22% and 20% of the vote respectively, while Our Ukraine, following the national trend, saw its vote share reduced by 23 percentage points, falling from third to sixth place.

 Turnout

 The total voter turnout in the election was 57.99%; about average for parliamentary elections in Ukraine.
 On election day turnout had reached 22.43% by noon local time.
 The number of reported participating voters varied somewhere between 20.76 million and 20.78 million, while the number of invalid ballots accumulated to about 1.2 million (5.74%) for party list voting and voting at districts.

 The lowest turnout was in Crimea (with 49.46%), the highest in Lviv Oblast (67.13%).
 Local disparities in turnout did occur: for example, the voting turnout figures in two adjacent districts in Donetsk were 39.8% and 84.5%.